tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 delegated credential without indicating support, then the server MUST abort with an "unexpected_message" alert.

-If the extension is present, the client MAY send a delegated credential; if the extension is not present, the server MUST NOT send a delegated credential.
+If the extension is present, the server MAY send a delegated credential; if the extension is not present, the server MUST NOT send a delegated credential.
 The server MUST ignore the extension unless TLS 1.3 or a later version is negotiated.